-If you’ve got the need for speed, you’ll probably want to be a customer of one of two particular mobile carriers who top the latest survey of fastest LTE networks in America.
+If you’ve got the need for speed, you’ll probably want to be a customer of one of two particular mobile carriers who top the latest survey of fastest 4G LTE networks in America.

 Verizon, T-Mobile top OpenSignal report

-But here’s where the two carriers differ: Verizon has an edge when it comes to network availability.
+But here’s where the two carriers differ: Verizon has an edge when it comes to 4G network availability.

-But the laurels for Verizon don’t stop there.
-OpenSignal’s research shows Verizon has the lowest latency among the Big 4 carriers, with data delay speeds of only 59.84 milliseconds.
+The only area where Verizon didn’t win or tie was Latency Experience.
+In that category, AT&T had the lowest latency among the Big 4 carriers, with data delay speeds of only 57.8 milliseconds.